-The wharf, Bryggen ♥♥♥, is definitely the foremost sight in Bergen.
-It is picturesque and unique, with fascinating history.
+The wharf, Bryggen ♥♥♥, is definitely the foremost sight in Bergen, and a UNESCO World Heritage site.
+It is picturesque and unique, with a fascinating history.
 Nowadays, most of its buildings house shops and galleries, which are interesting to peruse in their own right.
-But if you are here only for its historic value, you can immerse yourself for a few hours, including visits to the outstanding Hanseatic Museum ♥♥♥, which provides wealth of information on history of the trading league and the lifestyle of traders (join a guided tour or explore on your own), an interesting “heat house” ♥ (Schøtstuene in Norwegian), which helps fill some of the gaps, as well as Bryggen Museum that we bypassed.
+But if you are here only for its historic value, you can immerse yourself for a few hours, including visits to the outstanding Hanseatic Museum ♥♥, which provides a wealth of information on the history of the trading league and the lifestyle of traders (join a guided tour or explore on your own), an interesting “heat house” ♥ (Schøtstuene in Norwegian), which helps fill some of the gaps, as well as another entity called Bryggen Museum.
 The ticket to Hanseatic Museum and Schøtstuene is one and the same; it is excluded from Bergen Pass, but worth the extra expense.

-On the main pedestrian square of the city, Torgallmenningen ♥, there is an interesting Sailors monument and fountain ♥ which traces the Norwegian maritime history.
-There are a few other worthy monuments at different squares.
+On the main pedestrian square of the city, Torgallmenningen ♥, there is an interesting Sailors Monument and Fountain which traces the Norwegian maritime history.
+Throughout the town, there are a few other worthy monuments at different squares.

-Rosencrantz Tower ♥ has several levels of mostly unfurnished rooms, some spiced up with medieval weapons that can be touched, others with assorted historic expositions.
+Rosencrantz Tower ♥ has several levels of mostly unfurnished spaces, some spiced up with medieval weapons, others with assorted historic expositions.
 The views from the top are quite nice.
-We walked around other parts of Bergenhus castle but only the tower seemingly merits in-depth look.
+The tower is part of the complex of Bergenhus Castle and probably the only component that merits more than an exterior look.

 Church of Saint Mary ♥♥ has been refurbished and reopened as recently as 2014.
 It boasts a uniquely decorated pulpit and nice vaulted ceilings – definitely worth a look.
 Photography is not permitted inside.

 Fløibanen ♥♥♥ is one of the top attractions in Bergen – an unusually long (about 10 minutes) funicular ride with intermediate stops that brings you to the top of Mount Fløyen ♥♥♥.
 The views from the top lookout area are spectacular, especially at sunset.
 The angle is wrong for seeing Bryggen buildings, but the rest of Bergen is perfectly in front of your eyes.
-At the top, there is also a large children playground, a park with many trails and some fun wooden sculptures, as well as a full-service restaurant.
+There is also a large children’s playground, a park with many trails and some fun wooden sculptures, as well as a full-service restaurant.

-We used Bergen Pass ♥ while in town, which is easily a great deal.
-In our case, three museums, two tram rides and 50% off funicular round-trip would amount to around NOK 280 per person, while the 24-hr card set us back NOK 200 per.
+We used Bergen Pass while in town, which is easily a great deal.
+In our case, three museums, two tram rides, and 50% off funicular round-trip would amount to around NOK 280 per person, while the 24-hr card set us back NOK 200 per.
 And we only used the card in the afternoon, after completing our morning walking tour.
 In the course of the full day, we could have included one or two more museums.
-Hanseatic Museum is the only top attraction not included in the Pass.
+Keep in mind that the Hanseatic Museum is not included in the Pass.

 The train is speedy enough, reaching a couple of hundred kilometers an hour at some stretches, but it makes quite a few stops, especially close to Oslo.
-Buying tickets well in advance is essential, with Komfort class highly recommended.
-As the name belies, the coach is comfortable, with reclining seats and extra legroom.
+Buying tickets well in advance is essential, with Komfort Class highly recommended.
+As the name suggests, the coach is comfortable, with reclining seats and extra legroom.
 There is a free-of-charge coffee machine in the middle of the car.
-The train also has a full service café in the middle car, as well as a small children playground that was located in a car next to Komfort.
+The train also has a full-service café in the middle car, as well as a small children’s playground that was located in a car next to Komfort.

-The train reaches elevation of 1222 meters, going through snowy mountains.
+The highest elevation en route is 1222 meters, going through snowy mountains.
 Many scenic lakes and fjords appear along the way.
 Better scenery on average is on the left side (Bergen-bound) until about the last 45 minutes of the trip, when the majority of fjord scenery will be on the right.
 Nonetheless, either side will have something spectacular.

-The biggest downside is absence of wi-fi.
-You can catch free signal on stations near Oslo, but it’s fleeting and unreliable.
+The biggest downside is the absence of Wi-Fi (as of 2015).
+You can catch a free signal at stations near Oslo, but it’s fleeting and unreliable.